 Top 5 Payment Processing Solutions to Try

-Now that you have an overview of how payment processing works, you might be on the lookout for the best providers out there.
+Now that you have an overview of how payment processing works, you might be looking for the best providers out there.
 We’ve rounded up the best payment processing providers that you can consider for your business.
 Check out these five options:

 PayPal is one of the most popular payment processing providers that businesses use today.
 The company has proven itself a solid choice for businesses looking for a low-volume payment processing solution as it operates in over 200 countries worldwide and supports around 26 currencies.

 It also integrates well with eCommerce websites and is optimized for both desktop and mobile.
-This means that customers can choose to pay through PayPal anytime, anywhere, and the platform can facilitate the transaction and transfer the payment to the merchant’s account successfully.
+This means that customers can choose to pay through PayPal anytime, anywhere, and the platform can facilitate the transaction and successfully transfer the payment to the merchant’s account.
 In addition, you can also set-up the recurring billing that allows you to send invoices to your customers regularly.

 Another benefit of PayPal is its transparency when it comes to pricing.
 For example, it doesn’t require its users to sign a contract, and there is no specified lock-in period.
 PayPal also forgoes subscription and termination fees, so you won’t have to pay a dime anytime you decide to switch to other payment processing providers.